shyamraj2p/Rule-Engine-With-AST/README.md

 # Docker Setup
 1)You can also run the application using Docker.
 Here's how:

-2)Build the Docker Image:- docker build -t flask-rule-engine .
+2)Build the Docker Image:- docker build -t Rule-Engine-With-AST .

-3)Run the Docker Container:- docker run -p 5000:5000 flask-rule-engine
+3)Run the Docker Container:- docker run -p 5000:5000 Rule-Engine-With-AST

 4)Access the Application: